Rahul1998sys/Airline-Reservation-System/README.md

 in the Projects window and choose Properties.
 Then click Run and enter the class name in the Main Class field.
 Alternatively, you can manually type the class name in the manifest Main-Class element.

+🤝 Contributing
+Want to improve this game?
+Feel free to fork, star ⭐, and contribute!

+## 📬 Contact
+For any queries, reach out at: **rahulsaxena1698@gmail.com**